MissingNO123/GCIR/README.md

 Technically supports any DInput device (i.e. Windows joystick), or any device that PyGame supports (i.e. XBox 360 Controller), but is currently mapped for a Gamecube Controller via a USB adapter.

+Also supports putting a picture over the touch screen to help with clicking on things.
+Put a picture named "home.jpg" in the images folder (or name your own by changing the source)

 To remap controls, just edit the buttonMappings array or KBDButtons class in gamepad.py (or two.py if using multiple systems).

 The buttonMappings array is a list of every button on your controller in order from 0 mapped to a 3DS button, so if you want button 0 on your controller to be button A on the 3DS, put `HIDButtons.A` first in the list.